vhmartinsp/ml_bank_note_project/README.md

 - It downloads a dataset from a URL using Python commands.
 The data is then read into a Pandas DataFrame for analysis and processing.
 - It splits the data into a training set and a test set using Scikit-Learn's train_test_split function.
 This is essential for evaluating the model's performance.
 - Create a decision tree model using Scikit-Learn.
 This model is trained based on the statistical characteristics of the banknote images, such as variance, asymmetry, kurtosis, and entropy.
-- It uses evaluation metrics such as RMSE (Root Mean Square Error) and accuracy.
+- It uses evaluation metrics such as Consfusion Matrix and accuracy.
 This allows you to determine how well the model can distinguish genuine banknotes from counterfeit ones.
 - It offers the option of visualizing the trained decision tree using the Graphviz library.
 This can be used to understand how the model makes decisions based on the characteristics of banknotes.
 It - demonstrates how to use the trained model to make predictions about the authenticity of a banknote based on its statistical characteristics.
 This can be applied to new data to check whether a banknote is genuine or counterfeit.

 ## How to use